MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals-backup.md

 * Slow down timing
 * Allow user to see the world in the background

-**What to avoid**
+### What to avoid

 * Don't shake the camera or purposely lock it to 3DOF (only orientation, no translation), it can make users feel uncomfortable.
 * No abrupt movement.
 If you need to bring content to or from the user, move it slowly and smoothly toward them for maximum comfort.
 Users will react to large menus coming at them.
 * Don't accelerate or turn the user's camera.
 Users are sensitive to acceleration (both angular and translational).

-## Leverage the user's perspective
+## Leverage user perspective

 Users see the world of mixed reality through displays on immersive and holographic devices.
-On the HoloLens, this display is called the [holographic frame](holographic-frame.md).
+On the HoloLens 2, this display is called the [holographic frame](holographic-frame.md).

 In 2D development, frequently accessed content and settings may be placed in the corners of a screen to make them easily accessible.
 However, in holographic apps, content in the corners of the user's view may be uncomfortable to access.
 In this case, the center of the holographic frame is the prime location for content.